gorenje/backend/README.md

 What's missing?

-1. SSL-Termination done by a haproxy or nginx in front of the tracker instances.
-2. Optimisation and configuration of the kafka and zookeeper instances.
+1. Optimisation and configuration of the kafka and zookeeper instances.
    At the moment, there is a single kafka broker and a single instance of zookeeper running in the cluster.
-3. Batch interface for the tracker for handling batched tracking calls from the client.
+2. Batch interface for the tracker for handling batched tracking calls from the client.
-4. Logging and monitoring.
+3. Logging and monitoring.

 ## Prerequistes for local testing